 Streaming and geo-unblocking

 VPNs are often used to access geo-blocked content.
 Norton’s encryption is a tool that helps with privacy, while the ability to bypass blocks is more about the IP address you receive from a Norton-secured server and the service’s stance on streaming.
 Results can vary by service and region, so if streaming is a priority, test a few Norton VPN servers that are known to work with your streaming apps.
-Free vpn for microsoft edge extension
+Microsoft edge secure network vpn reddit 2026

 User experience and setup